ShayanParsai/Casino-Royale/README.md

-# DiceGenerator
+# Dice Generator
-Dice with either 6 or 12 sides, prints your current date/time at start and end of program, V4 Update now lets you login with a JFrame
+Dice with either 6 or 12 sides, prints your current date/time at start and end of program V4 Update now lets you login with a JFrame

 * Username: Test
 * Password: Test